6 Ways to Make Sensible HOA Policies

 When a resident violates a rule, it would be best practice to give them a violation notice and a detailed explanation of the penalties in writing.
 This will give them a chance to respond according to your community association's established process fairly.
 If needed, you should oblige with a resident's wishes to ask for legal counsel if they feel they have been unfairly treated.

-Policies and rules are put in place to protect the community association, and not to create hardships.
+Policies and rules are put in place to protect the community association with the best interest of all community members in mind, and not to create hardships.
 Ensure there is fairness, clarity, and common sense when making these policies and enforcing them.
 You want your residents to feel they are being trusted, which creates a better community for all.
-Find out what your HOA maintenance style is today.

 Do you know who to report an issue to at your HOA?
 Fill out the form and download our infographic.